catalinasmeureanu/terraform-getting-started/terraform-getting-started.md

 # Getting Started with Terraform

 Terraform is the most popular language for defining and provisioning infrastructure as code (IaC).

-This tutorial shows how to build and destroy Docker infrastructure using Terraform.
+This tutorial shows how to use Terraform to create an NGINX server running on Docker.

 # Prerequisites

 * Terraform CLI version 1.0.0+ installed
-* Docker version 20.10.11
+* Docker version 20.10.11+

 # Install Terraform

-To install Terraform, visit [Terraform.io](https://www.terraform.io/downloads.html) and download the compressed binary application executable file deliverable for your platform, machine or environment on which you like to run code and do development.
+To install Terraform, visit [Terraform.io](https://www.terraform.io/downloads.html) and download the appropriate package for your system and unzip it.

 # Build infrastructure - Terraform Docker Example

-After you installed Terraform, you can start creating your infrastructure.
+With Terraform installed start creating your infrastructure.

-1. We recommend to create a new directory on your local machine that will store Terraform configuration code inside.
+1. We recommend to create a new directory on your local machine for Terraform configuration code.

 ```shell
 $ mkdir terraform-demo